Paracetamol: Naming

-Paracetamol is the Australian Approved Name and British Approved Name as well as the international nonproprietary name used by the WHO and in many other countries; acetaminophen is the United States Adopted Name and Japanese Accepted Name and also the name generally used in Canada, Venezuela, Colombia, and Iran.
-Both paracetamol and acetaminophen are contractions of para-acetylaminophenol, a chemical name for the compound.
-The initialism APAP used by dispensing pharmacists in the United States comes from the alternative chemical name [N-]acetyl-para-aminophenol.
+Paracetamol is the Australian Approved Name and the British Approved Name as well as the international nonproprietary name that is used by the World Health Organization (WHO); acetaminophen is the United States Adopted Name and the Japanese Accepted Name.
+Both paracetamol and acetaminophen are contractions of chemical names for the compound.
+The word paracetamol is a shortened form of para-acetylaminophenol, and was coined by Frederick Stearns & Co in 1956, while the word acetaminophen is a shortened form of N-acetyl-p-aminophenol (APAP), which was coined and first marketed by McNeil Laboratories in 1955.
+The initialism APAP is used by dispensing pharmacists in the United States.

 Available forms

 Paracetamol is available in oral, suppository, and intravenous forms.
 Intravenous paracetamol is sold under the brand name Ofirmev in the United States.

 In some formulations, paracetamol is combined with the opiate codeine, sometimes referred to as co-codamol (BAN) and Panadeine in Australia.
-In the US, this combination is available only by prescription.
+In the U.S., this combination is available only by prescription.
 As of 1 February 2018, medications containing codeine also became prescription-only in Australia.
 Paracetamol is also combined with other opioids such as dihydrocodeine, referred to as co-dydramol (British Approved Name (BAN)), oxycodone or hydrocodone.
 Another very commonly used analgesic combination includes paracetamol in combination with propoxyphene napsylate.
 A combination of paracetamol, codeine, and the doxylamine succinate is also available.
+Paracetamol is also available combined with butalbital and caffeine as a treatment for tension and migraine headaches.

 Paracetamol is sometimes combined with phenylephrine hydrochloride.
 Sometimes a third active ingredient, such as ascorbic acid, caffeine, chlorpheniramine maleate, or guaifenesin is added to this combination.

 Veterinary use

 Cats

 Paracetamol is extremely toxic to cats, which lack the necessary UGT1A6 enzyme to detoxify it.
 Initial symptoms include vomiting, salivation, and discoloration of the tongue and gums.
-Unlike an overdose in humans, liver damage is rarely the cause of death; instead, methemoglobin formation and the production of Heinz bodies in red blood cells inhibit oxygen transport by the blood, causing asphyxiation (methemoglobinemia and hemolytic anemia).
-Treatment of the toxicosis with N-acetylcysteine is recommended.
+Unlike an overdose in humans, liver damage is rarely the cause of death; instead, methemoglobin formation and the production of Heinz bodies in red blood cells inhibit oxygen transport by the blood, causing asphyxiation (methaemoglobinaemia and haemolytic anaemia).
+Acetylcysteine is used to treat cats with toxicity arising from paracetamol.

 Dogs

 Paracetamol has been reported to be as effective as aspirin in the treatment of musculoskeletal pain in dogs.
-A paracetamol–codeine product (brand name Pardale-V) licensed for use in dogs is available for purchase under supervision of a vet, pharmacist or other qualified person.
-It should be administered to dogs only on veterinary advice and with extreme caution.
+Paracetamol is considered a weak analgesic and is usually combined with codeine, although the efficacy of this formulation has not been evaluated.

 The main effect of toxicity in dogs is liver damage, and GI ulceration has been reported.
-N-acetylcysteine treatment is efficacious in dogs when administered within two hours of paracetamol ingestion.
+Acetylcysteine treatment is efficacious in dogs when administered within two hours of paracetamol ingestion.

 Snakes

-Paracetamol is lethal to snakes, and has been suggested as a chemical control program for the invasive brown tree snake (Boiga irregularis) in Guam.
-Doses of 80 mg are inserted into dead mice that are scattered by helicopter, as lethal bait to be consumed by the snakes.
+Paracetamol is lethal to snakes and has been suggested as a chemical control program for the invasive brown tree snake (Boiga irregularis) in Guam.
+Doses of 80 mg are inserted into dead mice that are scattered by helicopter as lethal bait to be consumed by the snakes.